harness/developer-hub/docs/cloud-cost-management/4-use-ccm-cost-optimization/Commitment-orchestrator/RDS.md

 6. Can orchestration be setup on any account?

--  No, only master account with correct permission listed above will be allowed and it can be done for multiple master accounts.
+-  No, only master account with correct permissions listed above will be allowed and it can be done for multiple master accounts.